View Freda Nightingale's Notice on lancasterguardian.co.uk and share memories

 FREDA

-Aged 91 years, of Conder Green, the dearly loved Wife of the late Gerald.
+Aged 91 years, of Condor Green, the dearly loved Wife of the late Gerald.
 Loving Mother of Marcus, Mother-in-law of Sarah and devoted Grandmother of Jade,

 Family flowers only please.
 Donations if desired in memory of Freda may be given to the Haemophilia Society.